fraga/CrewChiefV4/README.txt

 Changelog
 ---------

-Version 4.12.1.1: Added Rally mode and support for Richard Burns Rally; Added pCars3 support
+Version 4.13.0.0: Added Rally mode and support for Richard Burns Rally; Added rudamentary pCars3 support; Added support for controller 'point of view' buttons (should allow direction-pads to be used for button assignments); AMS2 - A few car class tweaks; ACC - added multi-class support; RF2 - updated plugin and added a pit menu manager

 Version 4.12.0.8: Corrected VR overlay default behaviour (should fix the remaining issues with the overlays); corrected app name being "5" on the Windows Sounds mixer (stupid fat-fingered typo, sorry); added "what's my oil temp" and "what's my water temp" voice commands; R3E - tweaked car class mapping for WTCR